kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_packing_lists.md

 - **Packed amount**: The number of items currently packed, can be blank or a number (with decimal places)
 - **Desired amount**: The number of items you would like to pack, can be blank or a number (with decimal places)
 - **Category**: The category to group this item by, defaults to "Other"
 - **Weight**: The weight of 1 item in your desired units.
-Trail Sense will scale this by the amount of packed items to determine the total weight.
+Ocean Sense will scale this by the amount of packed items to determine the total weight.

 When finished, click the check button in the bottom-right corner to save the item.